Do yourself a favor and make this Pumpkin-Orange French Toast! It'll knock your socks off!

 As much as I love pancakes, I'm a French Toast girl at heart.
 But not an any-kind-of-French-Toast girl.

-No. My French Toast can’t be bland.
+No. My French Toast can't be bland.
 Forget vanilla.
+I crave Orange French Toast.

-It can’t be soggy.
+And it can't be soggy.
 Forget mushy middles.

 I'm absolutely head over heels for this Pumpkin-Orange French Toast.
 I've made it at least six times in the past couple of weeks.